 There’s probably a number of us out there that are using Adobe’s Premiere Pro CS6 to edit video for indy level and zero budget projects; and as that usually implies there’s 0 budget for a professional graphics solution to get things flying.
 Fortunately while it’s not supported by default in Premiere, most Nvidia gaming class cards, i.e. the GeForce line, can be used for CUDA workloads.
 This is especially true for modern Nvidia gaming cards where even low end cards are more powerful than the high end cards that were enabled in CS6.

 Premier Pro CS6 officially supports only the cards in that list, and while there’s no guarantee it will work, so long as your card is at least a GeForce 200 series or newer, it should support the necessary processing to accelerate GPU enabled effects.
-Premiere Pro CS5.5 and CS6 do not support AMD or Intel GPUs at all.
+On Windows, Premiere Pro CS5.5 and CS6 do not support AMD or Intel GPUs at all.

 Enabling GPU Acceleration The Easy Way for Premiere Pro CS6